-- Reduces the risk of getting cancer
+- Can reduce the risk of getting cancer;

-- Improves your immune system
+- Can improve your immune system;

-- Normalizes your blood pressure
+- Can normalize your blood pressure;

-- Helps you lose weight
+- Can help you lose weight;

 While juicing in moderation shouldn’t hurt you, it isn’t a healthier option than eating fresh fruits and vegetables.
-If you juice your produce, keep some of the pulp; it’s good fiber and will help you feel full.
+If you juice your produce, keep some pulp; it’s good fiber and will help you feel full.

 Make your juice fresh.
-Unprotected, juiced vegetables and fruit can attract bacteria.
+Unprotected juiced vegetables and fruit can attract bacteria.
 Beware of bottled juices, which tend to be pasteurized and sweetened.
 Read the labels.